countable-web/open-source-corporation/hr/TRELLO.md

 #### Done
 cards that are ready to be tested by the client (and where not possible, the consultant).
 A test can take the form of a client approval, code review, or automated test written.

+### Moving cards between columns

+A diagram shows how cards can move from conception to completion [here](https://docs.google.com/drawings/d/1UkPeGGzKYWkCsZpkwWB_UJ3JjWJcoT4t8qSU8A0tsy4/edit).